 Measure groundwater sample turbidity in situ with a downhole probe or in a flow-through container or other applicable measurement configuration.

-Post-Deployment Verification for Data Corrections or Other UsesPreventive Maintenance: Refer to FT 1000, section 3.
+Post-Deployment Verification for Data Corrections or Other Uses: Refer to FT 1920, section 4 if data are to be corrected for instrument drift or fouling.

+Preventive Maintenance: Refer to FT 1000, section 3 and FT 1920, section 5.

+Data Evaluation: Refer to FT 1920, section 6.

 Documentation